-The light is produced by a lamp source and focused on specimen by the the condenser.
-The light diffracted by the sample is collected by then the objective lens that generates a real magnified image as shown in Figure 14.3.
+The light is produced by a lamp source and focused on the specimen by the condenser.
+The light diffracted by the sample is then collected by the objective lens that generates a real magnified image as shown in Figure 14.3.
 This image is further magnified by the eyepiece.